 Force Close Calendar app on iPhone/iPad after Enable Calendars Syncing option from iCloud settings.
 Re-launch App or Wait for Syncing is complete from the internet.

 - Also, Calendar Syncing speed depends on your internet connection speed.
-Slow internet connection should wait for more time.
+A slow internet connection should wait for more time.

 This method can also be very helpful and simple.
 Few steps you have to follow.

-- Step 4: Find calendar Under Apps Using iCloud and toggle off it to Sync Stop.
+- Find the calendar Under Apps Using iCloud and toggle off it to Sync Stop.

-Force close all the tabs on iPhone and after few minutes follow the above same process and turn on the calendar sync.
-It may take a few minutes to sync across all your devices so sit back and relax.
+Force close all the tabs on the iPhone and after a few minutes follow the above same process and turn on the calendar sync.
+It may take a few minutes to sync across all your devices, so sit back and relax.

-Sometimes by mistake, you have not permitted to sync all events so it might be the reason that iPhone or iPad calendar not syncing with your events.
+Sometimes by mistake, you have not been permitted to sync all events, so it might be the reason that the iPhone or iPad calendar not syncing with your events.
 Let’s take a look at how we can update the settings.

-- Step 3: Select Time Duration for All Events of For Specific Month’s Events.
+Step 2: Tap on “Sync”.
+Select Time Duration for All Events For Specific Month’s Events.

-One of the silly mistakes we make is, to sync the events with iCloud one must require selecting the default calendar otherwise iCloud will not respond to saved events on other iPhone or iPad’s. iOS can only sync over default calendar, not local calendars.
+One of the silly mistakes we make is, that to sync the events with iCloud, one must select the default calendar; otherwise, iCloud will not respond to saved events on other iPhones or iPads. iOS can only sync over the default calendar, not local calendars.

-Fix 6: Sync iCloud Calendar to mac: Events, Holidays and More
+Solution #6: Sync iCloud Calendar to Mac: Events, Holidays, and More

-Mac Users can access iPhone’ iCloud Calendar Events for Reminder, Holidays on your Other Apple Devices that signed in with the same Apple ID.
-Also, We can access New Events that are created on Mac to iPhone, iPad.
-Make sure all of your Apple devices have to permission to use iCloud Calendar.
-First Check iCloud Calendar Syncing is enabled for iPhone, iPad, [Settings app on iPhone/iPad > Tap on Profile Name > Tap on iCloud > Scroll to Calendar toggle and enable it].
+Mac Users can access iPhone’ iCloud Calendar Events for Reminders and holidays on their Other Apple Devices that are signed in with the same Apple ID.
+Also, We can access New Events that are created on Mac, iPhone, and iPad.
+Make sure all of your Apple devices have permission to use iCloud Calendar.
+First, Check iCloud Calendar Syncing is enabled for iPhone, iPad, [Settings app on iPhone/iPad > Tap on Profile Name > Tap on iCloud > Scroll to Calendar toggle and enable it].

 Now on your Mac, Also Enable iCloud Calendar Sync from Mac System Preferences.

-- From side pane, Select iCloud > Enable Checkbox for Calendar.
-After Wait for few minutes Launch Calendar app from spotlight search or Launchpad.
-If Calendar is already opened then Force close it and Re-Open.
+After waiting a few minutes, Launch the Calendar app from Spotlight Search or Launchpad.
+If the Calendar is already opened, then Force close it and Re-Open.

-- Select your Internet Account: iCloud, Exchange, Gmail, Yahoo or Aol.
+Step 2: Select your Internet Account: iCloud, Exchange, Gmail, Yahoo, or AOL.

-- Sign in with your Account, To authenticate your account on Web Browser, Continue as MacOS [Enter Username and Password]
+Step 4: Sign in with your Account, To authenticate your account on Web Browser, Continue as MacOS [Enter Username and Password] now Next on Mac.

 How do I force my iPhone to sync calendars?